technologiescollege/ArduinoTechnoEduc/portable/sketchbook/libraries/AUnit/README.md

 ```

-The tricky part is that in `Target.h` you need a forward declaration of the
+The tricky part is that `Target.h` must have forward declarations of the various
-various auto-generated AUnit test classes, and within the `Target` class itsef,
+auto-generated AUnit test classes.
+And within the `Target` class itsef, the
-the `friend` declaration needs to have a global scope `::` specifier before the
+`friend` declarations need to have a global scope `::` specifier before the name
-name of the test class.
+of the test class.

+<a name="Benchmarks"></a>
 ## Benchmarks

 AUnit consumes as much as 65% less flash memory than ArduinoUnit 2.2 on an AVR